mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 You can now send money to the contract (just use the `cashaddr` from the response) and check the balance of the contract.

-Note: Escrow contract is big (in bytes) and requires a big fee, so the minimum what you can send to it is about 3700 satoshis.
+Note: Escrow contract is big (in bytes) and requires a big fee, so the minimum that you can send to it is about 3700 satoshis.

 TODO: a function to convert satoshis to USD and vice versa - that's coming